 Why Rural Girls?

-2/3rds of India’s 1 billion plus population is rural.
-3 out of 4 teens are inactive in India.
-And diabetes and obesity are on the rise: 10% adolescents are pre-diabetic.
-Rural girls are hit hard with the triple burden of malnutrition – they show evidence of stunting, very high anemia, vitamin A and D deficiency, high drop-out rates from school and early marriage before age 18.
+Two-thirds of India’s one billion-plus population is rural.
+Three out of four teens are inactive in India.
+And diabetes and obesity are on the rise: 10% of adolescents are pre-diabetic.
+Rural girls are hit hard with the triple burden of malnutrition – they show evidence of stunting, very high anemia, vitamin A and D deficiency, high drop-out rates from school, and early marriage before age 18.

 How did we go about Developing MyThali for Rural Girls?